simonecaletti/beldum-prj/README.md

 # Welcome to the BELDUM project!

-The Beldum project has the goal to code a complete set of tools for data analysis of Pokémon VGC competitons from a collection of ETT files.
+The Beldum is a one-night project I made just for fun.
+It has the ambitious goal to give a complete set of tools for data analysis of Pokémon VGC competitons from a collection of teams in the format of ETT files.
-The scripts are written in Pyhton3 using famous libraries in the data analysis panorama such as Pandas, Numpy and Matplotlib.
+Scripts are written in Pyhton3 using Pandas, Numpy and Matplotlib.
+The GUI doesn't exist but you can work with data because the last steps of the workflow have been written into Colaboratory notebook.

 ![Logo](https://www.poketown.net/public/poketown/media/global-link/374.png)
 ## Releases